Yan Xishan: Efforts to reform Shanxi

 Yan attempted to modernize the state of medicine in China by funding the Research Society for the Advancement of Chinese Medicine, based in Taiyuan, in 1921.
-Highly unusual in China at the time, the school had a four-year curriculum and included courses in both Chinese and western medicine.
+One of less than twenty schools in China at the time, the school had a four-year curriculum and included courses in both Chinese and western medicine.
 Its courses were taught in English, German, and Japanese.
-The main skills that Yan hoped physicians trained at the school would learn were a standardized system of diagnosis; sanitary science, including bacteriology; surgical skills, including obstetrics; and the use of diagnostic instruments.
 Yan hoped that his support of the school would eventually lead to increased revenues in the domestic and international trade of Chinese drugs, improved public health, and improved public education.
-Yan's interest in having such a school active in Shanxi was sparked after staying in a western hospital in Japan for three months in which he was impressed by seeing modern medical equipment, including X-rays and microscopes, for the first time.

-Yan continued to promote a tradition of Chinese medicine that was informed by Western medical science throughout his period of governance, but much of the teaching and publication that the school of medicine produced was limited to the area around Taiyuan.
-By 1949, three of the seven government-run hospitals were in the city.
-In 1934, the province produced a ten-year-plan that envisaged employing a hygiene worker in every village, but the advent of World War II and the subsequent civil war made it impossible to carry those plans out.

 Yan sent students from Shanxi to complete science and engineering degrees at Japanese, American and English universities.
 In 1936, he provided a scholarship for the future nuclear physicist He Zehui, the daughter of He Cheng, another early member of the Tongmenghui, to embark on a PhD in experimental ballistics at the Technische Universität Berlin.
-By 1936, after sounding British, French and American offers, Yan had chosen Siemens as his principal supplier of machinery.
-The close relationship with Nazi Germany persisted through at least 1939 despite the fact that the Germans abused Yan's lack of technological know-how to sell him old equipment.
-The NSDAP representative in North China, Werner Jannings, is credited with keeping Yan in the Nazi orbit.